 - Tarni Matson

-Auntie Patsy Cameron remains an active Director, sharing her wide range of skills and knowledge with Government, non-Government, Aboriginal community and membership.
+Auntie Patsy Cameron remains active in the organisation through the Circle of Elders, sharing her wide range of skills and knowledge with Government, non-Government, Aboriginal community and membership.

 11 November 2015